|What's involved in learning to scuba dive?|

 - 10years old

-- Students younger than 15 years, who successfully complete the course qualify for the Junior Open Water Diver certification, which they may upgrade to Open Water Diver certification upon reaching 15.
-You must be at least 13 years old to take scuba lessons online with eLearning, due to international internet laws.
-If you're younger, you can still learn to dive – just have your parent or legal guardian contact TEXAS DIVE CENTER.
+- Students younger than 15 years, who successfully complete the course qualify for the Junior Open Water Diver certification, which they may upgrade to Open Water Diver certification upon reaching age 15.

 About Physical Challenges: Any individual who can meet the performance requirements of the course qualifies for certification.
 There are many adaptive techniques that allow individuals with physical challenges to meet these requirements.
-Individuals with paraplegia, amputations and other challenges commonly earn the PADI Open Water Diver certification.
+Individuals with paraplegia, amputations and other challenges commonly earn the Open Water Diver certification.
 Even individuals with more significant physical challenges participate in diving.
-Talk to your PADI Instructor at your local Dive Shop or Resort for more information.
-Texas Dive Center Inc is a Disable Diver International (DDI) Training Center and we specialize in helping you achieve your desires.
+Talk to your Instructor for more information.
+Texas Dive Center Inc is a Disable Diver International (DDI) Instructor Training Center and we specialize in helping you achieve your desires.

 - swim 200 metres/yards (or 300 metres/yards in mask, fins and snorkel).
 There is no time limit for this, and you may use any swimming strokes you want.